Feature Overview

 Cross-TencentDB instance sync: DTS can sync TencentDB instances in various scenarios, such as multi-site active-active, cross-border, and cross-Tencent Cloud account sync.

-The following takes MySQL sync as an example to describe the data sync feature, where data is exported from the source instance and imported into the target instance, and key steps include structure initialization, full data initialization, and incremental data processing.
+The following takes MySQL as an example to describe the data sync process: Data is exported from the source database and then imported to the target database.
+Key steps include structure initialization, full data initialization, and incremental data processing.

 Structure initialization

-Structure initialization is to create the same table structure information in the target instance as that in the source instance.
+Structure initialization means creating the same table structure information in the target database as that in the source database.
 When configuring a sync task, you can select whether to sync the table structure.
-If the target database already contains the same structural information, you simply need to sync the data; otherwise, you'll need to sync the information as well.
+If the target database already contains the same structure information, you simply need to sync the data; otherwise, you'll need to sync the database/table structure information as well.

 Full data initialization

-After structure initialization is completed, DTS will initialize the existing data, i.e., exporting all existing data from the source instance and import it into the target instance.
+After structure initialization is completed, DTS will initialize the existing data, that is, export all existing data from the source database and import it to the target database.

 Incremental data processing

-In incremental data processing, DTS gets the incremental data continuously through the source instance's binlog and persistently stores such data in the intermediate storage after a series filtering and conversion operations.
-After importing the full data, it continuously replays the changed incremental data stored in the intermediate storage into the target database in order to ensure data consistency between the source and target databases.
-Data conflict resolution
+In the incremental data processing stage, DTS continuously obtains the incremental data through the source database's binlog and persistently stores such data in the intermediate storage after a series of filtering and conversion operations.
+After importing the full data, it continuously replays the changed incremental data stored in the intermediate storage on the target database in order to ensure data consistency between the source and target databases.

 During a DTS sync task, the data in the source and target databases may have conflicts.
 DTS can check for duplicate table name and primary key conflicts.